hklages/node-red-contrib-sonos-events/README.md

 ### NEWS

-- discovery of player (selection node) and listener IP (config node) should now work in more environments
+- discovery of player (selection node) and listener IP (config node) should now work in more environments such as Home Assistant

 ### Installation